dkirkby/quantum-demo/index.md

 - Azimuthal traveling waves in hydrogen stationary states: [animated](media/azimuthal.html)
 - Addition of angular momentum J = L+S for an electron (s=1/2) in a p-wave (ell=1): [image](media/jAdd.png)
 - [Table of 3D commutators](media/Commutators.pdf): Entry at row,col gives the commutator [row,col].
 Hamiltonian commutators assume a central potential.
-- 3D probability densities of superpositions of hydrogen stationary states
+- 3D probability densities of superpositions of hydrogen stationary states (link will be added).